• Skip to primary navigation

 Recipe variations

-It is a classic apple sponge cake based on a sponge cake recipe with added apples.
+It is a classic apple sponge cake made with a sponge cake recipe and apples.
 If you aren't a fan of the classic, there are new things to try and see how they turn out.

-• Apples: Experiment with a different variety of apples and a sliced or grated apple.
+• Apples: Experiment with different varieties and with sliced or grated apples.
 Using stewed apples opens up another cake variation.

 • Other fruits: Try this sponge with other fresh fruit, for example, strawberries, plums, etc. Just remember that some fruit may sink more than others.

-• Flavorings: Add some vanilla extract, lemon juice or zest, or a pinch of cinnamon to your cake batter for an additional flavor.
+• Flavorings: Add vanilla extract, lemon juice or zest, or a pinch of cinnamon to your cake batter for extra flavor.

-• Sheet apple sponge cake: Make the cake in a rectangular shape or even a sheet sponge cake (the baking time might vary).
-To re-calculate ingredients, use this simple cake pan converter.
+• Sheet apple sponge cake: Make the cake in a rectangular shape, or even as a sheet sponge cake (baking time may vary).
+To recalculate ingredients, use this simple cake pan converter.

-Serve the cake alone or with vanilla custard, sugar-free whipped cream, creme fraiche, lemon curd, or vanilla ice cream.
+• Something creamy: add a spoonful of vanilla custard, whipped cream, creme fraiche, or a scoop of vanilla ice cream.

 Storing and freezing